salimandre/graph-clustering/README.md

 ### In Conclusion:

 - With **low sparsity**, kmeans tends to perform slightly better.
-It is expected since Kmeans over adjancency matrix use a lot more dimensions than spectral clustering.
+It is expected since Kmeans over adjancency matrix uses a lot more dimensions than spectral clustering.

 - With **high sparsity**, spectral clustering performs better than kmeans.
-It can be explained by the fact that if Kmeans use a lot more dimensions, it focuses on intra cluster information and gets easily stuck in **local minima**.
+It can be explained by the fact that if Kmeans uses a lot more dimensions, it focuses on intra cluster information and gets easily stuck in **local minima**.
 In the contrary spectral clustering method focuses on inter-cluster information.
   Actually the latter graph looks like a **k-Nearest-Neighborhood graph**.
 In the next part we will see that we can use this property to perform clustering in point cloud data.

 ## Part II: Application to Point Cloud Data